When last we left Infosys BPO COO, Ritesh Idnani, in Part I, we were discussing the priorities of businesses in today’s sluggish economy.

 Prior to Infosys, Ritesh has held exec roles with PwC and Citigroup.
 He lives in Basking Ridge NJ with his wife and twin boys.

-Posted in : Business Process Outsourcing (BPO), Cloud Computing, fa-bpo, kpo-analytics, Outsourcing Heros, procurement-engineering-supply-chain-outsourcing, SaaS, PaaS, IaaS and BPaaS, sourcing-best-practises
+Posted in : Business Process Outsourcing (BPO), Cloud Computing, Finance and Accounting, kpo-analytics, Outsourcing Heros, Procurement and Supply Chain, SaaS, PaaS, IaaS and BPaaS, Sourcing Best Practises